ecluse:ecluse-core

 Description

-A table-driven codec for the small "named-enum" wire vocabularies the configuration boundary speaks: a queue or credential provider, the log format, the telemetry switch.
-Each is a fixed, finite set of wire names, historically hand-rolled as a parse \case, a render \case, and a separately maintained "(expected one of: …)" string -- three places kept in step by hand.
+A table-driven codec for the small "named-enum" wire vocabularies the configuration boundary speaks: a credential provider, the log format, the telemetry switch.
+Each is a fixed, finite set of wire names, historically hand-rolled as a parse \case and a separately maintained "(expected one of: …)" string -- kept in step by hand.

-A WireVocab instance carries the vocabulary as one (value, name) table plus the human noun for the set. renderWire and parseWire are derived from it once and dispatched by type, so the rendered names, the parse, and the accepted-set message can no longer drift apart: there is a single list of names per type.
+A WireVocab instance carries the vocabulary as one (value, name) table plus the human noun for the set. parseWire is derived from it once and dispatched by type, so the parse and the accepted-set message can no longer drift apart: there is a single list of names per type.

 Synopsis